 There are several jurisdictions in the state where a housing inspection is required.
 In Seattle, there is the Rental Registration and Inspection Ordinance (RRIO).
-It is required that all rental properties be registered and inspected every 4 years to make sure it is safe.
+It is required that all rental properties including all single family to large apartment buildings be registered.
+They must be reigstered as soon as they have a tenant in the rental space.
+Registrations must be renewed every 2 years.
+All Rental propertyies must be inspected every 5-10 years to make sure it is safe.
+The owner must hire a qualified rental housing inspector or City inspector to do the inspections.
 Kent, Renton, and Bellingham are either in discussions or instituting a program.